A transplant is a family affair that will affect each family member differently.

 Because they are at the age when independence is important, teens may be more reluctant than younger children to share their concerns with you.
 They may also try to protect you by hiding their feelings and worries.

 Extended family members and close friends can be a wonderful source of help and support while you go through transplant.
-Sometimes even those who have not kept in touch with you will rally to your support during this difficult time.
+Sometimes even those who have not kept in touch with you will volunteer to support you during this difficult time.

 Choose a trusted friend or family member to be in charge of your network of volunteers.